-The right-of-way to be dedicated with this PPS is consistent with the prior PPS.
-Thus, this condition is carried forward.
-Prior to signature approval of the subject PPS, the applicant shall update the PPS to display the minimum rights-of-way for Garden City Drive, Pennsy Drive, and Corporate Drive, in accordance with this condition.
-Specifically, the plans shall be updated to display the right-of-way along Garden City Drive as being a minimum of 48.5 feet to a maximum of 51 feet from center line, or a total right-of-way range of 97-102 feet.
-The plans shall be updated to display the right-of-way along Pennsy Drive as being a minimum of 35 feet to a maximum of 37 feet from center line, or a total right-of-way range of 70-75 feet.
-The plans shall be updated to display the right-of-way along Corporate Drive as being a minimum of 48.5 feet to a maximum of 51 feet from center line.
-The above-referenced rights-of-way shall also be reflected at the time of DSP.
+The right-of-way recommended to be dedicated with this PPS is consistent with the prior PPS.
+Thus, this condition should be carried forward.
+Prior to signature approval of the subject PPS, the applicant should update the PPS to display the minimum rights-of-way for Garden City Drive, Pennsy Drive, and Corporate Drive, in accordance with this condition.
+Specifically, the plans should be updated to display the right-of-way along Garden City Drive as being a minimum of 48.5 feet to a maximum of 51 feet from center line, or a total right-of-way along Pennsy Drive as being a minimum of 35 feet to a display the right-of-way range of 70-75 feet.
+The plans should be updated to display the right-of-way range of 70-75 feet.
+The plans should be updated to display the right-of-way along Corporate Drive as being a minimum of 48.5 feet to a maximum of 51 feet from center line.
+The above-referenced right-of-way recommendations should also be reflected at the time of DSP.